iksnae/rise-and-code/README.md

 ## Getting the Latest Version

 The book is automatically built and published as releases.
-You can access the latest version in three formats:
+You can access the latest version in the following formats:

 - **PDF**: A beautifully formatted PDF ready for reading or printing
+- **EPUB**: An electronic book format optimized for e-readers and mobile devices
 - **Markdown**: A single markdown file containing all content
 - **HTML**: An online readable version